com-480-data-visualization/data-visualization-project-2021-dfl/Milestone1.md

 -  Correlations between different GHG emissions

 On the following plots, we explore possible correlations between different GHG emissions for a specific year.
-To visualize this, we used scatter plots with one type of gas on each axis and each dot representing a country.
+To visualize this, we used scatter plots with one type of gas on each axis, each dot representing a country.
 We can see that the different gas emissions are usually quite correlated, except for a few outliers.

 ![](images/CH₄_emission_with_respect_to_CO₂_emission.png)
 ![](images/CH₄_emission_with_respect_to_CO₂_emission_(per_habitant).png)